- The Exchange: 3 Centenary Square Birmingham B1 2DR

 16:30-17:00 Closing remarks and final Q&A

 Register via the 'Register for this event' button at the top right of this webpage.
-Conference fees are as follows:
+Conference fees are as follows, lunch and refreshments are included:

 - £20 for those in full time employment